What is Group Volunteering?

 You are free to set your own hours or work, as a group and as individual volunteers, but the foreman will have a schedule to stick to so they will keep you updated throughout each day as to what needs to be done and by when.
 All we ask is that you are enthusiastic and ready to get stuck in alongside the team.

-Fundraising is also a great way for you to raise awareness of our work here in Uganda (you will need to understand our programmes and speak clearly and passionately about why you are volunteering with us), develop your transferable skills, and hopefully have some fun!
+Fundraising is also a great way for you to raise awareness of our work here in Uganda (you will need to understand our programmes in order to speak clearly and passionately about why you are volunteering with us), develop your transferable skills, and hopefully have some fun!